-The great app roll up is coming and Maple Media is leading the charge
+The great app roll-up is coming and Maple Media is leading the charge

 Singtel’s digital ad division Amobee acquires Turn for $310M